No End in Sight: Awards and nominations

 On January 22, 2008, the film was nominated for the Academy Award for Best Documentary Feature, though it lost to Taxi to the Dark Side, which was made by Alex Gibney, the executive producer of No End in Sight.
 Additionally, Charles Ferguson received a nomination for the Writers Guild of America Award for Best Documentary Screenplay.

 Book version

-A book version of No End in Sight is available from the publisher PublicAffairs.
+A 2008 book version of No End in Sight authored by Ferguson entitled No End in Sight: Iraq's Descent into Chaos, is available from the publisher PublicAffairs.
+It includes interviews with principals in the film as well as numerous other senior military officers and key civilians who were involved in the run up to, execution of, and occupation phases of Operation Iraqi Freedom, to include those assigned to CENTCOM and ORHA.